guillermo1996/CovCoExpNets/docs/Data_preparation/Data_preparation.md

 library(CovCoExpNets)
 library(data.table)
 library(magrittr)

-doParallel::registerDoParallel(13)
+library(logger)

+#doParallel::registerDoParallel(13)
+cl <- makeCluster(13)
+doParallel::registerDoParallel(cl)
 ```

 The package `data.table` is required to read the initial data files from
 the GTEx, as well as for some data.frame manipulation later on.
 The
-package `magrittr` allows to use of the “pipe”-like operator `%>%`,
+package `magrittr` allows to use of the pipe-like operator `%>%`, which
-which is employed across all tutorials and this package for its
+is employed across all tutorials and this package for its convenience.
-convenience.
-In addition, the `CovCoExpNets` package uses the package
+In addition, the `CovCoExpNets` package uses the package `doParallel`
-`doParallel` and `foreach` to execute as many steps in parallel as
+and `foreach` to execute as many steps in parallel as possible.
+Since we
-possible.
-Since we work with different brain tissues and they do not
+work with different brain tissues and they do not interact with each
-interact with each other, it is possible to parallelize most parts of
+other, it is possible to parallelize most parts of this tutorial.
-this tutorial.
-However, we need to specify the number of cores
+However, we need to specify the number of cores available.
-available.

 Later on, we will also use the package `caret` to split the dataset by
 tissues, but it is only required if you are interested in more than one